 One of Megan's greatest joys during this last part of her journey was the arrival of her sister, Alice Velasco.
 The brightness in my mother's eyes and in her face as her sister entered the hospital room was priceless.
 The hands in this picture belong to Alice.

 Over the past several months, my mother and I had some deep conversations about the end of life, which while we didn't know would be coming so soon, we new it would eventually come.
 Mom had fears that stemmed from her childhood religious training.
 I mentioned to her that the Peruvians had a beautiful ceremony called a Despacho in which they put all types of symbols into a bundle and offer it to Pachamama (the Mother Earth).
 During her 23 days of hospitalization, we decided to use an adaption of the ceremony...we used leaves...such as the one Alice is holding...to contemplate parts of our lives that had hurt us, perhaps people that had wronged us, unfulfilled desires, thought about appreciations for people, etc. There were no set rules.
-We would hold a leaf why we thought about our own life or situation and then drop it into a bag.
+We would hold a leaf while we thought about our own life or situation and then drop it into a bag.
 When things got really painful or scarey, Megan would drop a leaf into the bag.
 Family members also participated.

 During the exploration, Megan was able to shift away from her fear of death and said this statement, "I am part of the continuation of life and it fills me with wonder."